Grab our Prospectus now!

 3. Paper 3: Comparative Politics – 2 hours, 33.3% of the total grade

 Each paper combines multiple-choice, short-answer, and essay questions, encouraging students to demonstrate both their factual knowledge and analytical abilities.
-To succeed, students should practice structuring their responses clearly and develop arguments supported by relevant examples.
+To succeed, students should practice structuring their responses and developing arguments supported by relevant examples.

 Study Tips For A-Level Politics Students